ORJackson/Sentiment-Analysis_UK-Anti-Asian-Sentiment-Covid-19/README.md

 e.g.
     python3.10 -m venv env

-this will create a directory called env. to used the virtual enviornment you need to activate it
+this will create a directory called "env". to used the virtual enviornment you need to activate it

 navigate to: